Ashley Paz, Trustee - District 9

 “It is my responsibility to model integrity, bravery, and authenticity for my girls," says Paz.
 "My kids are going to grow up with a complex relationship with privilege.
 As their mama, I have to show them how to use their privilege to undo systems of oppression while at the same time navigating oppression of their own.”

 - Tarrant County Democratic Party, Precinct Chair 4060

 - The Fairmount National Historic District- Director of Membership 2011-2012, Home Tour Director 2010-2011

 - Fort Worth South, Inc.

 - Tarrant County Stonewall Democrats

 - The Ballet Guild of North Texas

 Bonnie Brae Elementary, Cesar Chavez Elementary, Daggett Elementary, Daggett Montessori, De Zavala Elementary, M.H.
-Moore Elementary, Natha Howell Elementary, Oakhurst Elementary, Riverside ALC, Springdale Elementary, Worth Heights Elementary, Daggett Middle, Riverside Middle, World Languages Institute, Young Women's Leadership Academy, Amon Carter-Riverside High School, Green B. Trimble Tech High School, Success High School
+Moore Elementary, Natha Howell Elementary, Oakhurst Elementary, Riverside ALC, Springdale Elementary, Worth Heights Elementary, Daggett Middle, Riverside Middle, Texas Academy of Biomedical Sciences, Young Women's Leadership Academy, Amon Carter-Riverside High School, Green B. Trimble Tech High School, Success High School